Covid 19 updates

 Schools are thinking carefully about the kind of curriculum that needs to be in place as all children return to the classroom.
 Many schools have designed a “Recovery Curriculum” based on the needs of the emotional, physical and academic needs of the children.
 In April 2020, Professor Barry Carpenter published: A Recovery Curriculum: Loss and Life for our children and schools post pandemic.
 In this he recommends five sensible ‘levers’ that can help schools recover following a ‘systematic, relationships-based approach to reigniting the flame of learning in each child.’
 An article from Cornerstones explains how this can be put into practice in primary schools.
 Coventry City Council have provided some suggestions to support effective communication in secondary schools as part of a recovery curriculum.

 Starting your first teaching job can be daunting and starting it this year will be certainly challenging but incredibly rewarding.
 The University of Brighton is here to support you every step of the way – starting now.
 To help you prepare for the beginning of your career here are some resources and advice that we hope will help you.

 PUPIL MENTAL HEALTH AND WELL-BEING

 The Covid-19 crisis will have turned many childhoods upside down and for young people who were already struggling, life will seem even more of a challenge.
 According to “The Children’s Society”, currently one in eight children aged 5-19 have a diagnosable mental health condition.
-The present crisis may result in heightened feelings of anxiety and worry and could exacerbate low mood and other mental health conditions.
-At school pupils’ mental health and well-being may lead to increased anxiety, behavioural problems or increased conflict at home.
+The present crisis has resulted in heightened feelings of anxiety and worry and could exacerbate low mood and other mental health conditions.
+At school, pupils’ mental health and well-being may lead to increased anxiety, behavioural problems or increased conflict at home.
 Schools are aware that some pupils will require additional emotional and pastoral support when they return to school, so making time for pastoral care is a priority.